jasonxia17/orbit-simulator/DEVELOPMENT.md

 I created a simple animation of a point going in circles using the 2D graphics library.

-I also found Python code simulates planetary orbits with the turtle module.
+I also found Python code that simulates planetary orbits with the turtle module.
 This is mainly a proof of concept that the back-end of the simulation should be feasible.
 I'll probably use the same mathematical techniques for my simulation.

 https://fiftyexamples.readthedocs.io/en/latest/gravity.html